-Data shown above illustrate that of all children admitted in any given fiscal year, 45-59% exit care within 12 months post-admission as shown by the light blue bars.
-By 24 months post- admission 69-76% of children that came into care had been discharged from care as shown by the blue and orange bars added together.
-Data for children admitted in 2010-11 to 2012-2013 show that by 36 months post-admission, 86-89% had been discharged from the care, with 11-14% of children remaining in the care of the Catholic Children's Aid Society of Hamilton as shown by the yellow bars.
+Data shown above illustrate that of all children admitted in any given fiscal year, 44-59% exit care within 12 months post-admission as shown by the blue bars.
+By 24 months post- admission 64-76% of children that came into care had been discharged from care as shown by the blue and orange bars added together.
+Data for children admitted between 2010-11 and 2013-14 show that by 36 months post-admission, 84-89% had been discharged from the care, with 11-16% of children remaining in the care of the Catholic Children's Aid Society of Hamilton.